oroinc/crm-application/README.md

                 default_table_options:
                     charset: utf8mb4
                     collate: utf8mb4_unicode_ci
+                    row_format: dynamic
 ...
 ```

 Using utf8mb4 might have side effects.
 MySQL indexes have a default limit of 767 bytes, so any indexed fields with varchar(255) will fail when inserted, because utf8mb4 can have 4 bytes per character (255 * 4 = 1020 bytes), thus the longest data can be 191 (191 * 4 = 764 < 767).
 To be able to use any 4 byte charset all indexed varchars should be at most varchar(191).
 To overcome the index size issue the server can be configured to have large index size by enabling [sysvar_innodb_large_prefix][7].
+However, innodb_large_prefix requires some additional settings to work:

+- innodb_default_row_format=DYNAMIC (you may also enable it per connection as in the config above)
+- innodb_file_format=Barracuda
+- innodb_file_per_table=1 (see above performance issues with this setting)

 More details about this issue can be read [here][8]